Arquivotheca/PDOS/readme.txt

 than INT 13 will give you.
 E.g. even though the sector number above is given as an unsigned int, the interrupt has a limit of 255 for sector number, so that's all you will get.
-The unsigned int is designed for future expansion (ie where this interrupt is bypassed).
+The unsigned int is designed for future expansion (i.e. where this interrupt is bypassed).

 Potentially there will be multiple things that happen when you call BosDiskSectorRead.